chrissze/chrissze.github.io/README.md

-Access this repo at gate-max.github.io

-I should only edit this repo on web interface, so that no git push will be missed.
-I found tha git push is sometimes not pushing all stuff.
+I SHOULD ONLY EDIT THIS REPO ON WEB BROWSERS, so that no git push will be missed.
+Sometimes git push is not pushing all stuff.